 Admission to a Forensic credential program or permission of the Program Coordinator.

-*** No classes on Nov 12 and 19 and no textbook is required for the course.*** For authorization to register, please contact Cindy Chan, Program Assistant, Forensics, at Cindy_Chan@bcit.ca.
-For information on Forensic programs and courses, visit: www.bcit.ca/cas/forensics
+***There is no textbook required.
+The instructor will distribute the course materials in class.*** For authorization to register please contact Kristina Urban, Program Assistant, Forensics, at Kristina_Urban@bcit.ca.
+For information on Forensic programs and courses, visit: www.bcit.ca/cas/forensics .

 Discuss the history of computing and be aware of the fundamental components upon which all modern computers are based.